What Is Edema? Types, Symptoms, Causes (Plus How to Treat It Naturally)

 Another time to be extra vigilant is if you’re pregnant, as sudden edema during this time can be an urgent sign of a high-risk pregnancy (8).

-Home Treatments For Edema
+Home Treatments for Edema

 If you’ve ruled out major health issues or gotten the okay to treat your edema at home, you can try a few simple lifestyle changes...